 - When hot liquid is on the kitchen counter, restrict small-child access to the kitchen.

-- At least one adult per household should be pediatric-BLS certified; certification should be renewed every three years [9].
+- At least one adult per household should be certified in pediatric basic life support (BLS); certification should be renewed every three years [9].

 Frequently Asked Questions